 Conference provides a fantastic opportunity for Accord reps to meet new people from across the union - including those working for different employers - and discuss the issues facing you and our members at work.
 It's an opportunity to make your voice count, and to ensure that the union tackles the issues that matter most to you.

-Around 125 workplace reps attended Accord's 2022 conference to hear from guest speakers from the employers Accord negotiates with and external bodies like the TUC.
+Around 100 workplace reps attended Accord's 2024 conference to hear from guest speakers from TSB, Lloyds Banking Group, and external bodies the TUC and STUC.
 Together, we addressed issues of interest and relevance to our members and answered some burning questions.

 Not an Accord rep?
 Take a look at becoming one for your workplace.

-Watch the highlights from conference 2022 which took place in Manchester and read more about the event below.
+Watch the highlights from conference 2024 which took place in Glasgow on the 18th and 19th April and read more about the event below.

-As Ged said in his closing speech, "Our work doesn't end here - it begins as soon as we leave this hall.
+But as Ged said at our last conference and again in Glasgow, "Our work doesn't end here - it begins as soon as we leave this hall.
 Surviving and thriving as an independent and sustainable trade union is going to take more effort than ever before.
 It’s down to us and us alone.
 Nobody is going to do it for us.
-So let’s recommit ourselves to our enduring campaigns for secure jobs, fair reward, dignity at work and equality.
+So, let’s recommit ourselves to our enduring campaigns for secure jobs, fair reward, dignity at work and equality.
 Let's stay true to our values and be full of courage.
 Let’s change, grow and build."

 What happens after conference?